iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 ================================

 If you have previously used or set any configurations on the module, it may be useful to revert it to its default state before continuing with this tutorial.
-This ensures that you start with a fresh module and there should be no lingering issues from previous configurations. **Note that these instructions are only correct for Control Center version 1.2.6 and greater.
+This ensures that you start with a fresh module, and there should be no lingering conflicts from previous configurations. **Note that these instructions are only correct for Control Center version 1.2.6 and greater.
 Earlier versions used a different factory defaulting workflow.**

 To reset the module, first connect to it with Control Center.
 Then navigate to the Advanced tab, and click Yes when prompted if you are sure that you want to access the Advanced settings.

-Scroll down until you see the the *Revert to Factory Default Key 1* and *Revert to Factory Default Key 2* parameters.
+Scroll down until you see the *Revert to Factory Default Key 1* and *Revert to Factory Default Key 2* parameters.
 These keys need to be set properly before the module can be defaulted.
 This is meant to protect against unintentional defaulting.
 Set *Revert to Factory Default Key 1* to 12345678 and *Revert to Factory Default Key 2* to 11223344.
 This will prime the module for defaulting.
 See the figure below for an example of setting these keys.